-Employees are valuable assets to our Group in maintaining a quality education.
-In order to improve the performance oriented remuneration system and enhance the motivation of the staff, in addition to the statutory five insurances and housing fund, we set up the "Charity Fund of Jian Qiao University" in September 2007, providing financial assistance to teachers and staff with serious illnesses and financial hardships, to reflect the care of our Group for teachers and staff and tide teachers and staff over financial hardships.
-In addition, we subsidise the premiums for each teacher and staff member who participates in supplemental medical insurance.
+In addition to the statutory five insurances and housing fund, we set up the "Charity Fund of Jian Qiao University" in September 2007, providing financial assistance to teachers and staff with serious illnesses and financial hardships, and delivering warmth to staff with difficulties or emergency each year, to reflect the care of Gench Education for teachers and staff and tide teachers and staff over financial hardships.
+In addition, to protect the interests of teachers and staff, and relieve teachers and staff of living hardships resulting from illness or hospitalisation, we subsidise the premiums for each teacher and staff member who participates in supplemental medical insurance.
 Our employees are entitled to sick leave, medical leave, wedding leave, bereavement leave, family leave, maternity leave, paternity leave, nursing leave for late childbirth and other leaves.
 In order to be sensitive to the needs of working mothers, female staff members with children under the age of one year are entitled to two breastfeeding breaks per day.
-In addition, to help our staff recuperate physically and mentally, each eligible staff member is entitled to a one-time subsidy of RMB2,000 during the Reporting Period.
+Moreover, our employees are also entitled to health and holiday gifts, recreational activity subsidy and other benefits.